-The workshop has been organized at the doorsteps of the Romanian Parliament in Bucharest, where between 3-4 June, 2019, the EU ministers for agriculture have come together in an informal meeting under the EU Presidency of Romania.
+This workshop was organised at the doorsteps of the Romanian Parliament in Bucharest, where between 1-2 June 2019, the EU ministers for agriculture came together in an informal meeting under the EU Presidency of Romania.

-The two day event has brought together more than 100 participants from Romania and Eastern Europe, many of them small farmers and agroecological food producers (members of Eco Ruralis and other peasant organizations member of the European Coordination Via Campesina), but also civil society representatives from social and environmental organizations like Friends of the Earth, WWF, Bankwatch and even some international guests from women seed savers organization of Kyrgyzstan (ADI) and the Turkish Peasant Movement (Ciftci Sen).
+The two day event brought together more than 100 participants from Romania and Eastern Europe, many of them small farmers and agroecological food producers (members of Eco Ruralis and other peasant organisations including the European Coordination Via Campesina), but also civil society representatives from social and environmental organisations like Friends of the Earth, WWF, Bankwatch and even some international guests from women seed savers organisation of Kyrgyzstan (ADI) and the Turkish Peasant Movement (Ciftci Sen).

-The first day was dedicated for strengthening the already established Eastern European Food Sovereignty network and debating on how farmers organizations can collaborate and use the UN Declaration on the Rights of Peasants to strenghten their national representation and policy frameworks.
+The first day was dedicated to strengthening the already established Eastern European Food Sovereignty network and debating on how farmers’ organisations can collaborate and use the UN Declaration on the Rights of Peasants to strengthen their national representation and policy frameworks.

-The first day has ended with discussions between participants, where in parallel groups, they identified the main constrains in their regional contexts and identified local solutions.
+The first day ended with discussions between participants, where in parallel groups, they identified the main constrains in their regional contexts and identified local solutions.
 It was a space of exchange and creating synergy for future collaboration.
 The second day represented the highlight of the Workshop.
 It was designed as a multi-stakeholder space of debate, using the outcomes of the previous day, but also enriching it through going deeper in creating a common strategy.
-Thus, the stage has been opened by several high level speakers that introduced and explained the above mentioned international processes and their national and regional relevance.
+Thus, the stage has been opened by several high-level speakers whom introduced and explained the above-mentioned international processes and their national and regional relevance.

 Workshop ” People’s Food Policy National” Jagava (Czech Republic) | May 11-12, 2019.